wp-plugins/supersaas-appointment-scheduling/readme.txt

 == Screenshots ==

-1. **Capacity Schedule** - Example of a SuperSaaS appointment schedule
+1. **Class and Events Bookings** - Example of a SuperSaaS appointment schedule
-2. **Resource Schedule** - Another example of a SuperSaaS appointment schedule
+2. **One-on-One Appointments** - For example used by home rentals, therapists, coaches or driving lessons
 3. **SuperSaaS Dashboard** - Many configuration options available.
 4. **Wordpress Plugin** - Configure the SuperSaaS Wordpress plugin, see also the tutorial section <a href="http://www.supersaas.com">tutorials</a>